bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
       Above combines the capabilities of SQL and NoSQL databases with easy low code processing logic.
-It enables anyone to create an API-based datastore to build apps, run analytics and share data.
+It enables product managers to conceive, test, launch and refine software products and fully control the development cycle.
     actions:
       - label: Learn More
         url: /general-enquiries